malgamves/CommunityWriterPrograms/README.md

 - [Arctype](https://arctype.com/blog/contribute/) - $100+ per article
   > Technical guides, case studies, and thought leadership on SQL and Databases.

+- [Auth0](https://auth0.com/apollo-program/) - $450 per article (Applications are closed at the moment.
+We are revamping the program and will be reopening them soon.
+Stay tuned!)
+  >  You can write technical articles on lot of different frameworks, programming languages, and modern development techniques.
+Electron, Java, .NET, Python or Mobile etc.

 - [Baeldung](https://www.baeldung.com/contribution-guidelines) - $40 - $150 (for articles; they accept also mini-articles and improvments (Java))
   > Baeldung is a technical site focused mainly on the Java ecosystem, but also Kotlin, Scala, Linux, and general Computer Science – with a reach of about 10M page views per month.
 We publish tutorials and how-to articles – with a very practical, code-focused, and to-the-point style.